- Brand name

 For PBC and chronic cholestatic liver diseases other than CF and PSC -

-Two to seven capsules (or 10 mL to 35 mL of the suspension) per day.
+- Two to seven capsules or one to 31/2 tablets (or two to seven 5 mL spoonfuls of the suspension) per day.

 For CF-related cholestasis -

-Three to nine capsules (or 15 mL to 45 mL of the suspension) per day.
+- Three to nine capsules or 11/2 to 41/2 tablets (or three to nine 5 mL spoonfuls of the suspension) per day.

 For PSC -

-one to nine capsules (or 5 mL to 45 mL of the suspension) per day.
+- one to nine capsules or 1/2 to 41/2 tablets (or one to nine 5 mL spoonfuls of the suspension) per day.

 Ursofalk should be taken in divided doses, two to three times a day.

-For PBC patients - during the first 3 months of treatment, you or your child should take Ursofalk capsules or suspension in two to three divided doses.
+For PBC patients - during the first 3 months of treatment, you or your child should take Ursofalk capsules, tablets or suspension in two to three divided doses.
 With improvement of liver function tests, the daily dose may be taken in one single dose in the evening.

 If you or your child is unsure of how much of the medicine you or your child should take, ask your doctor or pharmacist.